How to Schedule a Mobile Service Day Without a Dispatcher

 No mental math.
 No pulling over to check maps.
 The system handles it.

-If you do 8 jobs per day and save even 15 minutes per job on travel optimization, that is 2 hours of windshield time you are not burning.
+If you do 8 jobs per day and save even 15 minutes per job because the schedule respects drive time, that is 2 hours of windshield time you are not burning.
 Over a month, that is 40+ hours — a full work week you get back.

 Arrively's scheduling engine builds drive-time buffers into every slot automatically.
 You enter job addresses, and the system ensures your day is physically possible.

-You do not need a $500/month enterprise routing tool to run smarter routes.
+You do not need an enterprise dispatch platform to run a tighter day.
 Here are the fundamentals.

-Cluster by geography, not time.
-Instead of booking jobs in the order customers call, group them by neighborhood or zip code.
+Keep a day focused on one area.
+Instead of booking jobs in the order customers call, offer days by region.
 Monday is the east side, Tuesday is the suburbs, Wednesday is downtown.
-This alone can cut 30-45 minutes of daily drive time.
+This alone can cut 30-45 minutes of daily drive time — and a good booking page can enforce it for you by only showing the right days for the customer's zip code.

 Front-load your farthest job.
 Start your day with the job that is farthest from home, then work your way back.
 You hit the highway before rush hour and finish your day close to home.

 Keep 1-2 flex slots per day.
-Emergency calls and same-day requests are where the money is.
+Same-day and last-minute requests are where extra revenue comes from.
 Leave a mid-morning and mid-afternoon slot open.
-If nobody books them by the night before, fill them from your upcoming bookings or open them up for same-day requests.
+If nobody books them by the night before, use them to fill a gap if another appointment cancels.

 Automated Reminders That Replace the Dispatcher's Phone

 A huge chunk of a dispatcher's job is confirmation calls.
-"Hi, this is ABC Plumbing confirming your appointment tomorrow at 10am."
+"Hi, this is Sunshine Grooming confirming your appointment tomorrow at 10am."
 That call takes 2 minutes per customer.
 At 8 jobs per day, that is 16 minutes of calling — and that is only if everyone picks up the first time.

 Automated SMS and email reminders handle this entirely.
 A good system sends a reminder 24 hours before and another 2 hours before the appointment.
 The customer confirms with a single tap.